-The importance of better gut health has been the focus of much research and study in the past decades.
-Good gut health is essential to maintaining your overall health.
-Benefits range from its healthy effects on supporting the immune system, eliminating acne, to its impact on the increase in the level of obesity as it nears a staggering 40% in American adults.
-Supplements such as aloe vera for digestion and certain foods like leafy greens, pinto beans and Brussels sprouts for fiber are promoted to improve gut health.
 There’s a good reason.
-The interaction of a diet of processed foods and gut bacteria has been a factor in a predisposition towards poor health and obesity.
-Research has provided evidence that microscopic gut bacteria alters the way the human body stores its fat, balances levels of glucose in the blood, and even how it reacts to the hormones that make us feel hungry or full.
+The interaction of a diet of processed foods and gut bacteria has been a factor in a predisposition towards poor health.
+Research points toward the concept that microscopic gut bacteria helps manage the way the human body stores fat, glucose in the blood, and even how it reacts to the hormones that make us feel hungry or full.

-A sound diet then, one that excludes processed foods, is a sure way to keep the microscopic ecosystem that resides in your gut healthy.
-Here are five ways foods and supplements included in your diet can make for better gut health.
+A sound diet is key to supporting this ecosystem.
+One that excludes processed foods is a sure way to support the microscopic ecosystem that resides in your gut happy.
+Here are five ways foods and supplements included in your diet can help support your gut health.

 Yes, aloe vera.

-As a topical solution, the healing properties of aloe vera have been recognized since ancient times.
-It has been used to soothe minor burns, sunburns, skin abrasions or to relieve skin conditions.
-However, curiously, research on the use of aloe vera is found to aid in promoting gut health.
-In addition to the vitamins, minerals, enzymes and amino acids in aloe vera, the probiotics in a daily dietary supplement of aloe vera can have a beneficial impact on your digestive tract.
+As a topical solution, the health properties of aloe vera have been recognized since ancient times.
+It has been used to soothe, nourish, and moisturize skin since the beginning of written history.
+However, curiously, research on the use of aloe vera is found to also aid in promoting gut health.
+In addition to the vitamins, minerals, enzymes and amino acids in aloe vera, the probiotics in a daily dietary supplement of aloe vera can be beneficial in terms of supporting your digestive tract.

 Fiber is very beneficial for digesting foods and absorbing nutrients into your system, which is very good for your gut health.
 A daily dose of insoluble fibers, what we commonly refer to as ‘roughage,’ will push food through the digestive tract and cleanse your intestines.
 Leafy greens, red cabbage, all types of beans, whole grains, and nuts and seeds are all excellent sources of fiber and should be an important part of your daily diet.

 Some say bone broth is fast becoming the next health food craze.
-That point can be argued, but the healing power of bone broth for digestion and promoting better gut health cannot.
+That point can be argued, but the health benefits of bone broth for digestion and promoting better gut health is definitely gaining traction.
 Bone broths are nutrient-rich, flavorful, and easy to digest.
-Bones and marrow of beef, chicken or fish boiled down and then simmered releases healing compounds like glycine and glutamine, and minerals like calcium, magnesium, and phosphates.
+Bones and marrow of beef, chicken or fish boiled down and then simmered releases healthy compounds like glycine and glutamine, and minerals like calcium, magnesium, and phosphates.
 It’s easy to make and inexpensive.
 Avoid most store-bought canned broths and stocks off the shelf.
-Most use lab-produced meat flavors in bouillon cubes, soup and sauce mixes that are high in monosodium glutamate (MSG), which Cruciferousore than a meat flavored neurotoxin.
+Most use lab-produced meat flavors in bouillon cubes, soup and sauce mixes that are high in monosodium glutamate (MSG), along with other ingredients that have less than ideal health benefits.

 Another sure way to improve your digestive tract and gut health is by including cruciferous vegetables as part of your regular diet.
 Broccoli, Brussels sprout, cauliflower, cabbages, arugula, kale, radishes, and turnips are all in this group of vegetable.
 Isotope studies document the importance of cruciferous vegetables on the uptake of antioxidants in these foods from our digestive tract into our bloodstream.
 In addition, no other vegetable group is as high in vitamin A, carotenoids, vitamin C, vitamin K, folic acid, and fiber as the cruciferous vegetable.
 A hundred calories of cruciferous vegetables provide about a quarter to forty percent of your daily fiber requirement.
 The inclusion of cruciferous vegetables in your diet cannot be understated in promoting gut health, digestive support, and overall health.